 People with Disabilities

-The World Health Organisation estimates that around 15 per cent of the world’s population has a disability.
+The World Health Organization estimates that around 15 per cent of the world’s population has a disability.
 Several million are thought to be displaced but often remain invisible within uprooted communities.

 People with disabilities are not a homogenous group – they have different capacities and needs, and contribute in different ways to their communities.
 In times of crisis, they may be vulnerable to discrimination, exploitation and violence, and face numerous barriers to accessing humanitarian assistance.